DevExpress/testcafe/CONTRIBUTING.md

 2. Commit your changes to the branch.

-    > Links in the documentation should point to `.md` files in the repository so that the documentation is browsable on GitHub.
+    > Links in the documentation should point to `.md` files in the repository, so that the documentation is browsable on GitHub.
 When the website is built, all links are automatically modified to HTML links.

 3. Fetch upstream changes and rebase your branch onto `master`.